There are no recent bookmarks.

 Since the 1940s, the community has been a bustling hub of activity due to the schools, churches, grocery stores, and other Black-owned and Black-serving businesses.
 Some of Tallahassee’s most influential activists and trailblazers have roots in the Bond neighborhood which now features streets, parks, and community centers that have been named after these individuals to commemorate their work.

 In recent years, the neighborhood experienced some disinvestment, prompting Bond residents to create the Neighborhood First Plan.
 The plan consists of four priority areas of focus, including Community Beautification.
 Through a South Arts grants and other sources of funding, the Greater Bond Community Action Team, the City of Tallahassee, and the Council on Culture & Arts (COCA) are partnering to initiate public art projects in the neighborhood.
-The first project will be a mural on the historic Speed’s Grocery.

 The Bond neighborhood is bounded by FAMU Way to the north; Orange Avenue to the south; Pasco Street, Wahnish Way, Perry Street, and Eugenia Street to the east; and Lake Bradford Road to the west.